Skip to content

 • circumstances where new partners can join the partnership; and

-• process for partners leaving the partnership.
+• process for partners retiring or leaving the partnership.

 Tax Considerations within the UK